Murali981/Chatwise-Backend-Assignment/README.md

   "content": "String",
   "createdAt": "Date"
 }

-Required API Operations for Social Media Feed
+## Required API Operations for Social Media Feed
 1. Friends' Posts Feed API
 Purpose: Retrieve all posts created by a user's friends.
-Endpoint: GET /api/feed/friends-posts
+- GET /api/feed/friends-posts
 Query Parameter: userId
 Operation Flow:
 Find all accepted friend requests for the given user.
 Extract friend IDs from these requests.
 Fetch all posts created by these friends.
 Sort posts by creation date (newest first).

 2. Friend-Commented Posts API
 Purpose: Retrieve posts from non-friends where a user's friends have commented.
 Endpoint: GET /api/feed/friend-commented-posts